alisonpeard/oia-tanzania-2025/README.md

 Stored in geoparquet format.
 Some projections need to be aligned.

 <img src="analysis/figures/inputs/tza_road_network.png" height="200" /> <img src="analysis/figures/inputs/tza_railway_network.png" height="200" /> <img src="analysis/figures/inputs/tza_maritime_ports_network.png" height="200" />

-## Rehabilitation costs

-These are nuanced because they depend on the hazard type.
-Extreme heat buckles tracks, so rehabilitation costs only include the cost of replacing the buckled tracks.
-Flooding washes away the track bed, so rehabilitation costs include rebuilding the track bed as well as replacing the tracks.

 #### References